-The more general lesson is that while it's easy to justify interfering in people's lives to prevent them from harming others, it's much more difficulty to justify interfering in people's lives to force them to benefit others.
+The more general lesson is that while it's easy to justify interfering in people's lives to prevent them from harming others, it's much more difficult to justify interfering in people's lives to force them to benefit others.
 Those are two very different things.

 So what are colleges to do?
 Well, as I flagged above, it's a complicated issue.
 But here are two things to keep in mind.

 First, there's a moral difference between using force on a kid versus using force on an adult.
 The distinction is one of consent.
 Children can't understand as much as adults, and so they are unable to give informed consent for many things.
 When they were little, I had both of my children vaccinated, and I did so without their consent.
 That's not wrong.
 Parents have the right to make their kids do things that are good for them even though they can't consent.

 This is relevant for the issue of vaccines at college because the typical college student is not yet fully an adult when it comes to mental development.
 The area of the brain in charge of executive function doesn't fully mature until about 25 years of age.
 So, there's at least a case to be made that requiring college kids to have a vaccine even if they don't want one is justifiable: it's in their best interest.
 No doubt we need to weigh the vaccine issue against all of the other decisions that we say college students can and can't make (vote, drink alcohol, etc.), but there's no reason in advance to think that requiring vaccines won't be within bounds.